cyclr/docs/pages/v2/03-templates/03-create-cycle-template/02-logic-tools.md

 In the screenshot example, the fields would be **Left Operand**: `Name`, **Condition**: `Equals`, **Right Operand** `Smith`.
 The result is that contacts with the last name of “Smith” are routed down the true branch, and all other contacts will go down the false branch.

+You can also use decision steps to reduce your task usage.
+For example, you can use a decision step to check whether your trigger step has returned new data and prevent the rest of the cycle from running unnecessarily.

 To create more advanced logic, you can chain multiple Decision steps together.

 ### IMPORTANT NOTE